 Ambassadors of the Safe Internet Day since 2008

-Bougas Schools. was represented by the Future Transporters and Future Kids teams.
-“Future Transporters” consisted of Dimitra Manolopoulou, Marianna Papakonstantinou, Elias Pontikis, Dimitris Parthenios, Ioannis Kartsonas and Ektor-Parri Papanikolaou, Christakis Giorgos was responsible for the training while Future Kids consisted of Valia Spyropoulou, Panagiotis Tsonis, Marios Skias and Giorgos Sarlis, while the team was Orphanou Ergina.
+Bougas Schools was represented by the Future Transporters and Future Kids teams.
+“Future Transporters” team consisted of Dimitra Manolopoulou, Marianna Papakonstantinou, Elias Pontikis, Dimitris Parthenios, Ioannis Kartsonas and Ektor-Paris Papanikolaou.
+Our teacher Christakis Giorgos was responsible for their training.
+“Future Kids” team consisted of Valia Spyropoulou, Panagiotis Tsonis, Marios Skias and Giorgos Sarlis, while Orphanou Ergina led the team.
 The main partner of all teams was Kostas Kottaridis, who supported and guided both teams throughout their course.

 ECDL 2016 Exams

 In the ECDL exams held on 20 April 2016, 8 students from our school participated and were examined in two sections: Internet and Excel.
 All 8 of our students have passed the Certification, so we congratulate them and wish them to set and achieve similar goals during the upcoming school year.